domas-cloud/wro2026-future-engineers-KU-STEAM-Pinkies/docs/hardware/electronics_overview.md

 The robot uses a split electronics architecture with two main computing boards:

-- **Raspberry Pi Zero** for camera input;
+- **Raspberry Pi Zero** for camera input and vision processing;
 - **ESP32** for control, decision-making, and fast response tasks.

 We selected this split because the two boards are better suited to different jobs.
-The Raspberry Pi Zero is used only for handling the camera, while the ESP32 is responsible for the main robot behavior.
+The Raspberry Pi Zero handles camera-side perception, while the ESP32 is responsible for the main robot behavior.

 ## Why We Split The System

 We did not want one board to do everything.

-The Raspberry Pi Zero is useful for camera-related work, but the **ESP32 performs control tasks faster and is easier to use for actuator control and time-sensitive robot behavior**.
+The Raspberry Pi Zero is useful for camera-related work, while the **ESP32 performs control tasks faster and is easier to use for actuator control and time-sensitive robot behavior**.
 For this reason, the ESP32 was chosen as the main control unit.

 In practice, this means:

-- the **Pi Zero** handles visual input;
+- the **Pi Zero** handles visual input and vision processing;
 - the **ESP32** handles robot logic, steering, motor output, and sensor-based reactions.

 This separation also keeps the software architecture easier to understand and maintain.